Johnr24/TurboSync/README.md

 Turbosort is designed to work in tadem with colourstream or any S3 Server as a one way file transfer operation.
 TurboSort can be found here - https://github.com/johnr24/TurboSort

-### Just a word of caution,
-Please note that This application uses the Rclone bisync feature, which is as of writing on the 31st of March 2025, currently in beta.
-Turbosync software comes without warranty.
-We Suggest you enable backups or snapshotting on your remote or local volume as a contingency measure.

 ## Quick Install & Setup 🛠️